fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 15: April 26--30
 - No new readings this week.
-You will write one longer journal entry (due Friday) on understanding algorithms through archive.
+You will write one longer journal entry on analyzing your own course archive in terms of those that other students produced.
 More details as we get closer.
+This will serve as a final for the course and will be due the end of finals week.

+{% include alert.html class='danger' title='Course Archive Comparison' text="
+- Instruction guide coming soon."
+%}

 ## Week 16: May  3--7
 - No new readings this week.
-You will write one longer journal entry on analyzing your own course archive in terms of those that other students produced.
+You will write one reflection on understanding algorithms through archive.
 More details as we get closer.

-This will serve as a final for the course and will be due the end of finals week.
+{% include alert.html class='danger' title='From Archives to Algorithms' text="
+- Instruction guide coming soon.
+"%}

 ## All coursework due by FRIDAY May 14!